Timothy Joseph Harrington: Priesthood

-Harrington was ordained to the priesthood for the Diocese of Worcester by Bishop Thomas O'Leary on January 19, 1946.
+Harrington was ordained to the priesthood for the Diocese of Springfield in Massachusetts by Bishop Thomas O'Leary on January 19, 1946.
 He then served as a curate at St. Bernard's Parish in Worcester until 1951.
 That year, Harrington became chaplain at Nazareth Home for Boys in Leicester, Massachusetts and began work with Catholic Charities.
 He served as director of the House of Our Lady of the Way (1957–1960) and director of Catholic Charities (1960–1968).
 Harrington was named a papal chamberlain by Pope John XXIII in 1960.

 Auxiliary Bishop and Bishop of Worcester

-On April 2, 1968, Harrington was appointed as an auxiliary bishop of the Diocese of Worcester and titular bishop of Rusuca by Pope Paul VI.
+On April 2, 1968, Harrington was appointed as an auxiliary bishop of Worcester and titular bishop of Rusuca by Pope Paul VI.
 He received his episcopal consecration on July 2, 1968, from Bishop Bernard Flanagan, with Bishops John Wright and Christopher Weldon serving as co-consecrators.
 Harrington became chief financial officer of the diocese in 1968, and was named chancellor in 1975.

 Harrington was appointed as the third bishop of Worcester by Pope John Paul II on September 1, 1983.
 His installation took place at the Cathedral of St. Paul in Worcester on October 13, 1983.

 Retirement

-Upon reaching the mandatory retirement age of 75, Harrington submitted his letter of resignation as bishop of the Diocese of Worcester to John Paul II in December 1993.
+Upon reaching the mandatory retirement age of 75, Harrington submitted his letter of resignation as bishop of Worcester to John Paul II in December 1993.
 The pope accept his resignation was accepted on October 27, 1994, and named Bishop Daniel Reilly as his successor.

 Timothy Harrington died on March 23, 1997, in Worcester at age 78.